prevention-icon

 How much does a Termite Inspection cost?

-At Allstate, we offer termite inspections from $198.
+At Allstate, we offer termite inspections for $198.
 This figure can vary depending on the size of your home or property, the extent of the inspection and whether additional equipment is required to improve accessibility or detection.

 If I live in a new home, will I need a termite inspection?